 NM High School Seniors are invited to write an organ transplant related essay for the opportunity to win a scholarship

 Attend Social Gatherings

 Summer Family Picnic, Holiday Party.
 Dinners- last Wednesday of the month.

 Receive a monthly informative newsletter, attend monthly meetings, volunteer at promotional events, be a scholarship essay reader, help with the newsletter, attend the support group be a mentor.

-Evelyn Rivera, Vice President
+Evelyn Rivera, Treasurer